aneelabashir786/DLP/DLP_week7.md

 The GPU/CPU memory usage during forward and backward propagation.

 So yes — while padding keeps the feature map size constant, it also increases the total memory and computation load.

+<h1>Stride</h1>

+1. What Is Stride?

+Stride (S) means how many pixels the filter (kernel) moves at each step when sliding across the image.

+Stride = 1 → the filter moves 1 pixel at a time (dense scanning)

+Stride = 2 → the filter jumps 2 pixels at a time (skips some pixels)

+So stride controls how much overlap happens between filter positions.

+2. Formula (with Stride)

+You already know the formula:

+      𝑂  =  (𝑊 − 𝐹 + 2𝑃)/𝑆 + 1
+​

+From this, you can see:

+If S increases → denominator increases → Output size decreases .
+That means larger stride → smaller feature map

+1. Formula for Learnable Parameters in a Convolution Layer

+Each convolutional layer has filters (kernels) that learn weights.
+The total number of learnable parameters includes:

+The weights inside each filter

+The bias term (optional, but usually included)

+So, the formula is:

+Parameters
+=
+(
+𝐾
+ℎ
+×
+𝐾
+𝑤
+×
+𝐶
+𝑖
+𝑛
++
+1
+)
+×
+𝐶
+𝑜
+𝑢
+𝑡
+Parameters=(K
+h
+	​

+×K
+w
+	​

+×C
+in
+	​

++1)×C
+out
+	​

+Where:

+𝐾
+ℎ
+K
+h
+	​

+ = filter (kernel) height

+𝐾
+𝑤
+K
+w
+	​

+ = filter width

+𝐶
+𝑖
+𝑛
+C
+in
+	​

+ = number of input channels

+𝐶
+𝑜
+𝑢
+𝑡
+C
+out
+	​

+ = number of output channels (number of filters)

++
+1
++1 = bias term for each filter